selbekk/app-favicon/README.md

 The generated favicons are cached using enonics lib-cache, and with the time-to-live input you can change how long the data should be kept in the cache.

+### Step 6: Select URL-type

+Mark the checkbox if you want to Favicon to use server-relative URL’s instead of the default absolute URL.

 ## Open open source

 If you want to contribute, please create a pull request.
 If it's approved,